uncenter/uncenter.dev/src/content/posts/thoughts-on-eleventy.md

 ---
 tags: ['11ty']
-title: A few thoughts on Eleventy
+title: My thoughts on Eleventy
 date: 2023-03-16
 description: A few thoughts on Eleventy and the Eleventy website.
 # cspell:ignore darthmall